-Engineering can have requests on the technical level, asking you about the prioritization of tasks, and mostly questions from the requirements.
-Please note that we should also consider them as one of our stakeholders since you also need to think about their problems and their needs.
+Engineering can have requested on the technical level, asking you about prioritizing tasks and mostly questions from the requirements.
+Please note that we should also consider them stakeholders since you also need to think about their problems and needs.
 This can affect the delivery time and quality of the product tasks at the end.

 The operations team might ask you to automate some processes to reduce their workload.

 Sales and marketing can approach you with tasks related to sales metrics, funnel issues, optimization requests.

 Please keep in mind that, aside from working with internal stakeholders, we also might have external stakeholders too.